OperationCode/front-end/CONTRIBUTING.md

 |   ├── head.js  # Next.js-specific component to handle a page's meta info (and the rest of it's <head> tag) dynamically
 |   └── nav.js
 |
+├── cypress
+|   └── * # Houses all e2e/integration tests and configuration of cypress.
+|
 ├── decorators
-|   └── * # All directories specify decorators that wrap components to add little bits of functionality.
+|   └── * # This is filled with higher-order components that wrap components to add little bits of functionality.
 |
 ├── pages
 |   ├── styles